my-Zhong/EasyNCO-doc/source/tasks/sop.md

-# Sequential Ordering Problem (SOP)
+# Sequential Ordering Problem

 ## Introduction

-The Sequential Ordering Problem (SOP) involves finding a route that starts and ends at a depot, visiting a set of customers in a specific sequence to minimize the total travel cost while satisfying precedence constraints.
+The **Sequential Ordering Problem (SOP)** involves finding a route that starts and ends at a depot, visiting a set of customers in a specific sequence to minimize the total travel cost while satisfying precedence constraints.

 ### Problem Description